lmarschall/PythonGoogleTTSClient/README.md

 - Credentials Json File

 ## Credentials Json File
-In order to be able to use this client application you have to generate yourself a credentials json file with the google console, there fore you need to follow the steps in the reference to the client library under "Setting up authentication"
+In order to be able to use this client application you have to generate yourself a credentials json file with the google console, there fore you need to follow the steps in the reference to the client library link under "Setting up authentication"
-Place the json file in your application folder.
+Place the json file in your application folder with the given name: "credentials.json"

 ## Installation
 - Create a new virtual environment